nickolasdeluca/pino-discord-transport/README.md

 const logger = pino(createTransport(options, ['pid', 'hostname']));
 ```

+## Contribution

 Feel free to contribute to this package by opening up a pull request.

 This package was inspired on the package [pino-slack-transport](https://github.com/ChrisLahaye/pino-slack-transport).
-I believe the creator of the package is due some credit because I could only achieve because of their work.
+I believe the creator of the package is due some credit.